kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 \(vi\) A launch operator must verify the filing of all safety related information for a specific launch with the FAA, as required by FAA regulations and any special terms of a license.
 A launch operator must verify that information filed with the FAA reflects the current status of safety-related systems and processes for each specific launch.

 \(3\) *Launch readiness review for flight.* A launch operator must conduct a launch readiness review for flight as required by this section within 48 hours of flight.
-A person, identified as required by §417.103(b)(1), must review all preflight testing and launch processing conducted up to the time of the review; and review the status of systems and support personnel to determine readiness to proceed with launch processing and the launch countdown.
-A decision to proceed must be in writing and signed by the person identified as required by §417.103(b)(1), and any launch site operator or Federal launch range.
+A person, identified as required by [[Volume 4/C Licensing/0417 Launch safety.md#§417.103   Safety organization.|§417.103]](b)(1), must review all preflight testing and launch processing conducted up to the time of the review; and review the status of systems and support personnel to determine readiness to proceed with launch processing and the launch countdown.
+A decision to proceed must be in writing and signed by the person identified as required by [[Volume 4/C Licensing/0417 Launch safety.md#§417.103   Safety organization.|§417.103]](b)(1), and any launch site operator or Federal launch range.
 A launch operator, during the launch readiness review, must poll the FAA to verify that the FAA has identified no issues related to the launch operator's license.
 During a launch readiness review, the launch operator must account for the following information:

 \(i\) Readiness of launch vehicle and payload.